jackfranklin/Deck.js---Gamepad-API/README.md

 new things, [Deck.js](http://imakewebthings.github.com/deck.js/), a system for creating HTML presentations & mix it with some new cool stuff, such as the [Gamepad API](https://wiki.mozilla.org/GamepadAPI).

+All this does is call Deck.js methods, so it's easy to customise if you fancy it.

 ##Notes
 - I ran this in a specific Firefox nightly build that has the Gamepad API